Peach Coffee Cake

 Yes, you can use canned or frozen peaches if fresh ones aren’t available.
 Drain canned peaches well and pat them dry so extra moisture doesn’t affect the cake texture.
 If you use frozen peaches, thaw them completely and remove excess liquid before adding them to the batter.

-READ Related Articles Delicious Peach Crisp
+READ Related Articles Peach Tart

 Dense coffee cake usually happens when the batter gets overmixed.
 Always mix just until the ingredients combine, especially after adding the flour.
 Using room-temperature eggs and butter also helps create a lighter, softer crumb.